-Loans held for sale consist of fixed-rate and adjustable-rate residential real estate loans intended for sale.
-Loans held for sale are stated at lower of cost or fair value.
-Fair value is determined based on prevailing market prices for loans with similar characteristics or on sale contract prices.
+Loans held for sale consist of fixed-rate and adjustable-rate residential real estate mortgage loans intended for sale.
+Loans held for sale are stated at lower of cost or market value.
+Market value is determined based on prevailing market prices for loans with similar characteristics or on sale contract prices.